 I’ll tell you right now, the best way to start a blog to make money is to have a PLAN, and to understand just WHAT actually makes money for blogs.

 As with most things, there’s a right way and a wrong way to start a blog, if you want it to be profitable.
 Despite everything you (may) have heard, you can’t just jump in and start writing whatever you want and hope the readers will come.
 (They won’t!)

 There are literally millions of blogs on the internet, and only a fraction of them are earning any income.
 (It’s hard to get exact statistics, but I’d guess that that less than 10% of bloggers ever become “full time”.
 I heard somewhere that 90% make less than 1$ per day – but don’t worry.
-I make well over 100$ each and every day, and I will show you WHY I earn money with my blog, so that you can start your own blog and make money too.)
+I make over 200$ each and every day, and I will show you WHY I earn money with my blog, so that you can start your own blog and make money too.)